swiss-art-research-net/docs.swissartresearch/docs/pattern/temporal.md

 The document outlines modelling choices in relation to temporal entities such as activities and statements which specify agency, causality, and other properties that, within CRM, can be considered to belong to this domain.

 The modelling choices are recorded as generalisable patterns.
 Each pattern is made explicit using an example which it is both encoded in [RDF](https://www.w3.org/TR/rdf11-mt/) using [Turtle](https://www.w3.org/TR/turtle/) and presented as a codebox and in a graphical form.
 Each codebox is hosted as [Gist](https://gist.github.com) on [GitHub](https://github.com) and embedded on the page.
-This solution have been taken to give the possibility to the readers to comment, download and embed the codebox.
+This solution has been taken to give the possibility to the readers to comment, download and embed the codebox.
 Each graphical representation of the codebox is created using the [ontologyviz](https://github.com/usc-isi-i2/ontology-visualization) tool.
 It is possible to click on the pictures to enlarge it.

 All the prefix used within the document can be found on [http://prefix.cc/](http://prefix.cc/).

 ## Creation of an artefact

-We model the physical creation of artefacts, such as paintings or photos, using the class E12 Production, a subclass of Event which described a specific activity which result in the creation of one or more new physical object.
+We model the physical creation of artefacts, such as paintings or photos, using the class E12 Production, a subclass of Event which described a specific activity which results in the creation of one or more new physical object.
 This type of creation is modelled in CRM using the E12 Production Entity, using the pattern:

 **E22 Man-Made Object → P108 was produced by → E12 Production**{.modelling}

 ### Technique used

-A production itself can be contextualised using diverse properties that augment the information about this activity.A quite important one for us was the technique used.
-The CRM modelling follow:
+A production itself can be contextualised using diverse properties that augment the information about this activity.
+A quite important one for us was the technique used.
+The CRM modelling follows:

 **E12 Production → P33 used specific technique → E29 Design or Procedure**{.modelling}